kamiarkordari/Kidnapped-Vehicle/README.md

-# Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).
+Implementing a 2 dimensional particle filter to localize a self-driving car using a map, GPS, lidar, and radar measurements.

-## Project Introduction
+## Overview
-Your robot has been kidnapped and transported to a new location!
+Our robot (autonomous vehicle) has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project we will implement a 2 dimensional particle filter in C++.
+Particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

 ## Background
 One of the important modules in a self driving vehicle is the localization module.
 Localization is estimating the location of the vehicle with high accuracy (3-10 cm) in reference to a global map.